NAFTA is Causing Manufacturing in the U.S. to Shut Down

 Job competition is fierce!
 So fierce that workers in the U.S. making $18 per hour are now forced to compete with workers in Mexico, holding the same exact job, but making under $4 per hour.
 Manufacturers can save a lot of money by simply crossing the border into Mexico, and then they can ship their product back to the U.S. without issue.

 Despite having a trade surplus with Mexico in 1993 before NAFTA was implemented, by 2011 our situation had changed dramatically.
 That surplus morphed into a $103 billion deficit, just 18 years after signing on to NAFTA.
-And that isn’t even taking into account Canada.
-Once Canada is tossed into the equation, our combined deficit by 2011 was an alarming $185 billion!
+Once Canada is tossed into the equation, our total deficit by 2011 was an alarming $185 billion!
 In addition, illegal immigration in the U.S. has skyrocketed from 3.9 million in 1993, to 23 million in 2010, much of which can be attributed to NAFTA.

 That is the root problem with our failed “free trade” agreements.
 It actually encourages manufacturers to operate outside of the United States, taking their jobs with them.
 It uses the prospect of lower wage rates, non-existent environmental standards, and “free trade” without restrictions as bait.
 As a result, there are fewer jobs and an American market drowning in foreign-produced goods.